 In modern French dénouement means outcome or conclusion.

-In a literary work, it is the final part of the story when all the elements are satisfactorily concluded.
+In a literary work, you can define denouement as the final part of the story when all the elements are satisfactorily concluded.

-And they all lived happily ever after, encapsulates in simple terms the sense of all the knots in a story being resolved.
+And they all lived happily ever after, encapsulates in simple terms the sense that all the knots in a story are resolved.

-In other words, it is when an author ties up all the loose ends.
+In other words, the denouement definition is when an author ties up all the loose ends.

-If you think about detective mysteries, it is when the detective often gathers some characters together to explain how he or she solved the case.
+Think about some detective mysteries you have read.
+It is when the detective often gathers some characters together to explain how he or she solved the case.

 For a romance story, after the climax of untieing all the misunderstandings, misadventures and missteps and perhaps even threats to commit suicide, the denouement will explain how happy the hero and heroine will be in the future.